 Business email list sign-ups – single, or double opt-in?

-In our previous blog, we analysed the needs to ensure that you are not sending unwanted communication to customers.
+In our previous blog, we analysed the needs to ensure that you are not sending unwanted communication to customers when creating an email list.
 The critical thing is for a customer to have opted in to receive notification from you, whether directly or via a relevant third party.
 Learn how with business email lists.

 Which option should you choose for your business email list?

 Therefore, this could lead to a potential sale.
-With double opt-in, the risk that a customer might decide not to lose patience or interest is quite high.
+With double opt in, the risk that a customer might decide not to lose patience or interest is quite high.
 So if they are required to check for a second email.
 They may not even know or receive the second email.
 By doing this would help to segment your audience.
-It could also help you to find out what demographic is more interested in your product.
-Double opt-in helps to ensure that you are only sending out emails to those who are interested and have given consent to receive these emails.
+It could also help you find out what demographic is more interested in your product.
+Double opt in helps to ensure that you are only sending out emails to those who are interested and have given consent to receive these emails.
 What is your choice when using email data?

 BDP have complied a list of the top email marketing practices for your business.
 If you are to have any questions or want to make a business email list enquiry, please contact us by calling the number above or fill out our contact form to request a call back from one of our account managers.